codingwhite/geeksforgeeks-as-books/README.md

 ### 3. Pandoc

 [Pandoc][3] is just super.
 It's used here to convert html files or markdown files to epub files.
 But it can do so **much** more.
-It's also super easy to generate `pdf` versions of the books if you want. you should definitely check it out.
+It's also super easy to generate `pdf` versions of the books if you want.
+You should definitely check it out.

 ### 4. Kindlegen